Alyssa Oviedo

-Alyssa Jazmine Oviedo Reyes (born 18 August 2000) is an American-born Dominican footballer who plays as a midfielder for the Vermont Catamounts and the Dominican Republic national team.
+Alyssa Jazmine Oviedo Reyes (born 18 August 2000) is a footballer who plays as a midfielder for Liga MX Femenil club Puebla.
+Born in the United States, she plays for the Dominican Republic women's national team.

 Raised in Clifton, New Jersey, Ovideo played prep soccer at DePaul Catholic High School.

 International career

 Oviedo was born in the United States to a Peruvian father and a Dominican mother, and as such was eligible to represent either of these three nations.

 She was the most outstanding player for the Dominican Republic at the 2018 CONCACAF Women's U-20 Championship qualification, scoring six goals.
 On 5 May 2018, she played officially at senior level, becoming cap-tied to the Dominican Republic.